instadeepai/catx/docs/getting_started.md

 ```

 ## Training loop
-One of the main advantages of CATX is the custom network builder.
+One of the main advantages of CATX is the flexibility
+of defining a custom neural network architecture within the tree.
 In this example, we use a multilayer perceptron (MLP) network with dropouts.
 > **_IMPORTANT:_**  The number of neurons at the output layer should be 2**(depth+1)